Fast, affordable Internet access for all.

 An administrator from Door County is seeking approval to create a broadband-oversight committee and use a portion of the county’s ARPA funding to bring on a broadband coordinator.

-The Superior City Council has approved a $31 million proposal to build a city owned fiber network, which Mayor Jim Paine is considering budgeting $10 million in federal relief funds for.
+The Superior City Council has approved a $31 million proposal to build a city owned fiber network project called Connect Superior, which Mayor Jim Paine was considering budgeting $10 million in federal relief funds for.
 The city council would have to approve the $10 million allocation.
 The proposed network would be open access, and therefore, it would be utilized by multiple ISPs to provide residential Internet service.
+It would bring no more than $55/month gigabit speeds to all 27,000 Superior residents, as well as businesses and community anchor institutions.
+Since approval of the proposal, the city has allocated $5 million in ARPA funding – half of this amount for 'startup costs' and the other half for construction of the network in a pilot area, consisting of 821 residents and businesses.
+Construction on pilot had been approved by July 2023.